[Content warning: polyamory, brief quote of weird Heartiste stuff]

 Despite the different focuses, they both have the same theory.
 Men – especially high-status men – are going to date lots of women.
 But women aren’t going to date lots of men, so all the women will end up dating the same few high-status men and ignore the low-status men.
 Therefore, women (NRO’s concern) and low-status men (Heartiste’s concern) will lose out.

 I got so tired of trying to explain that this doesn’t match reality that I started digging back in old survey data to see if I could just disprove it.
 The latest SSC survey didn’t have enough questions on relationships, but the 2014 LW survey did.
-I got a sample of 53 poly women, 164 poly men, and 70 monogamous women, and 690 monogamous men.
+I got a sample of 53 poly women, 164 poly men, 70 monogamous women, and 690 monogamous men.

 I interpret NRO and Heartiste’s theories to predict that more poly men than mono men would be single, that the median poly woman would have more partners than the median poly man, but that there would be more poly men with very high numbers of partners than poly women with the same.
-Neither of these hypotheses were confirmed.
+None of these hypotheses were confirmed.

 For poly men, 29% were single, 47% had one partner, 17% had two partners, 4% had three, 2% had four, and only 0.5% had five or more.